luxarp1718/Monthlytodolist/README.md

     These all are in a single python file called "project.py".
 Test of the functions in this file are in "test_project.py", which uses "pytest" as well as "date" functions to test the project.
 All the pip installed libraries are in "requirements.txt" in the specified format.

-    Overall, the making of this project was quite overwhelming at beginning but it turned out to fullfilling at the end.
+    Overall, the making of this project was quite overwhelming at beginning but it turned out to be satisfying at the end.
 It is certainly one of my great achievements.